 Linda Farina is a pleasure to work with because she is perennially cheerful and trains with her whole heart.
 It’s one of the reasons all the dogs adore her and work so hard for her.
 She is kind and thoughtful to dog and person alike.
 Long ago, Linda raised a puppy for SDV and now leads the volunteer classes, always thinking of new and interesting things to do, handles all the dog insurance claims, orders supplies and is a vital member of the training staff.

-With a Masters in Library and Information Science and past work experience in private businesses and non-profit organizations, Caroline is well prepared to take on the role of Office Administrator.
+With a Masters in Library and Information Science and past work experience in private businesses and non-profit organizations, Caroline is well prepared to take on the role of Office Administrator and Client Liaison.
 She is excited to be part of a great organization whose mission is to help individuals with disabilities live full and engaged lives.

 In addition to our highly skilled staff, we rely on volunteers to raise and train our puppies.
 A number of volunteers help us with advanced training, follow-up client training, fundraising, and events.

 Peggy Law, Executive Director